 In the EU, safety messages are CAM and DENM, not BSM

 Antenna diversity (both TX and RX) is not required today; they are optional features that are vendor specific and not described in standards, either IEEE 802.11p or SAE J2945/1.
 NGV may choose to standardize these features.

+Antenna diversity standardization is considered.

 Use Case 2 Sensor Sharing